kedro-org/kedro/kedro/templates/project/{{ cookiecutter.repo_name }}/README.md

 pytest
 ```

-To configure the coverage threshold, look at the `.coveragerc` file.
+You can configure the coverage threshold in your project's `pyproject.toml` file under the `[tool.coverage.report]` section.

 ## Project dependencies